 - Primary drafter of three appeals briefs to the Federal Circuit, where other side appealed decisions favoring our clients below.
 All three appeals resulted in complete affirmances in favor of our clients.

 - Drafted several IPR petitions for Google relating to CAPTCHA technology.
-Two led to favorable settlements for Google; others still pending.
+Two led to favorable settlements for Google; one to helpful non-infringement claim construction; others still pending.

 - Drafter on multiple inter partes reexamination petitions.